Regionalliga West: Since 2012

 In October 2010, another reform of the Regionalligas was decided upon.
 The number of leagues was now expanded to five, with the Regionalliga West losing clubs from the Saarland and Rhineland-Palatinate.
 The new system came into operation with the start of the 2012–13 season.
 It was also decided to limit the number of reserve teams per Regionalliga to seven.
 The later however is planned to be achieved through the shifting of clubs between leagues rather than restricting the overall number of reserve teams.

 As four teams were relegated from the 3rd Liga starting at the end of the 2018–19 season, the Regionalliga West champions, along with their counterparts from the Nordost and Südwest, were promoted directly to the 3rd Liga.
 The West was chosen by a draw.
 The remaining two champions also determined by the same draw, from the Regionalliga Nord and Bayern, played a two-legged promotion play-off for the last promotion spot.
 In 2020, the three direct promotion spots will go to the Südwest champions and the champions of the two leagues that participated in the promotion play-off in the previous season, while the Nordost and West champions participate in the play-off.
 This format was initially installed as a temporary solution until the DFB-Bundestag in September 2019 decided on a format that could have enabled all Regionalliga champions to be promoted.
 On that date, the Bundestag delegates voted to grant the Südwest and West champions two direct promotions indefinitely starting in 2021.
 A third direct promotion place will be assigned according to a rotation principle among the Regionalliga Nord, Nordost and Bavarian champions.
 The representatives from the remaining two Regionalligen will determine the fourth promoted club in two-legged playoffs.

+At the end of March 2023, the Western German Football Association (WDFV) confirmed the Regionalliga West's status as a professional league for the first time with regard to the 2023–24 season's licensing procedure.
+North Rhine-Westphalia had already classified the league as such in the 2020–21 season to enable the "numerous professional footballers" to continue practicing their profession.
+At that time, for example, the game operations in the four remaining regional leagues had been stopped prematurely.